CollabPortals

 How CollabPortals Solves This

 CollabPortals connects to your existing Airtable base and creates a branded portal that clients and agents access via a shared link.
+Upload your logo so the portal header carries your brand, not ours.
 You control everything:

 Table-Level Permissions